-An IPO will involve close scrutiny of a company's internal control over financial reporting (ICFR).
+An IPO will involve close scrutiny of a company's internal control over financial reporting, or ICFR.
 Once a company is public, Section 404(a) of Sarbanes-Oxley requires an assessment by management of the effectiveness of the issuer's ICFR, while Section 404(b) requires an attestation report of the issuer's independent auditors on management's assessment.
 Compliance with Section 404 can be a major undertaking for a newly public company.
-The SEC has adopted rules to allow an IPO issuer to wait until its second annual report to provide management's Section 404(a) assessment and its auditor's Section 404(b) attestation.
-212
+The SEC has adopted rules to allow an IPO issuer to wait until its second annual report to provide management's Section 404(a) assessment and its auditor's Section 404(b) attestation.178

-Foreign private issuers that are "large accelerated filers" or "accelerated filers" must comply with both the Section 404(a) management's assessment of internal control over financial reporting and the Section 404(b) independent auditor's attestation report, starting with the second annual report on Form 20-F following the IPO.213 By contrast, foreign private issuers that are neither large accelerated filers nor accelerated filers are required only to provide management's assessment of internal control under Section 404(a).214 An EGC is not required to provide the Section 404(b) independent auditor's attestation report for as long as it qualifies as an EGC.215
+Issuers that are "large accelerated filers" or "accelerated filers"179 must comply with both the Section 404(a) management's assessment of internal control over financial reporting and the Section 404(b) independent auditor's attestation report in annual reports filed on Form 10-K with the SEC.
+By contrast, issuers that are neither large accelerated filers nor accelerated filers are required only to provide management's assessment of internal control under Section 404(a).180 An EGC is not required to provide the Section 404(b) independent auditor's attestation report for as long as it qualifies as an EGC.181

-If an entire annual report is incorporated by reference into a registration statement (as is the case with a registration statement on Form F-3), the Section 404 reports and disclosures will also be part of the registration statement.
+If an entire annual report is incorporated by reference into a registration statement (as is the case with a registration statement on Form S-3), the Section 404 reports and disclosures will also be part of the registration statement.